Last updated: February 24, 2024.

 The table below summarizes the recommended room size results from the study of 56 different portable AC units.

-So, if you’re looking for an air conditioner for a large room (over 775 sq. ft.) then a window or wall air conditioner will likely be a better fit for you.
+So, if you’re looking for an air conditioner for a large room (over 775 sq. ft.) then a window air conditioner will likely be a better fit for you.

 If the manufacturer or retailer doesn’t list the recommended room size, the unit’s BTU can be used to estimate the appropriate room size.